 - Not currently in use: Inform-C4, C5

-*When you need to reach all employees, use lists C6, 7, 8, 9, and 12.
-Depending on your message, you may also wish to add on INTO OSU Joint Venture employees and OSU Foundation employees.
-Email Gigi Bruce to discuss the audiences you are trying to reach.
+When you need to reach all employees, use lists C6, 7, 8, 9, 12, and 14.
+Depending on your message, you may also wish to add INTO OSU Joint Venture employees and OSU Foundation and Alumni Association employees.
+Email Gigi Bruce or Kayleen Eng if you would like to discuss the audiences you are trying to reach.

 OSU has an acceptable use policy that limits broadcast emails.
 In general, information broadcasted should be relevant to all recipients.

 When you send information to any Inform-C list, you will receive an auto-reply indicating that the list moderator will approve or disapprove your request.
 Emails that are not acceptable within the use policy will not be approved.

 Common requests for broadcast emails include the following, but will very likely not be approved:

 Newsletters (from departments, colleges, and divisions): All electronic newsletters should be posted to the web.
 Share the link with the campus community via OSU Today.